 Count Regin among those hungry guys.
 After playing 17 regular-season games and five playoff games with the Hawks last season following a trade from the New York Islanders in January, Regin was ecstatic to re-sign over the summer.
 But he didn’t make the team out of training camp, cleared waivers and was sent to Rockford.

 “It was a tough couple of days,” Regin said.
-“It wasn’t what I expected. … But after the first couple of days I kind of got over the disappointment and started thinking what I could do to get myself back.”
+“It wasn’t what I expected. . . .
+But after the first couple of days, I kind of got over the disappointment and started thinking about what I could do to get myself back.”

-With 10 points in 11 games, including two overtime goals — including one on Tuesday — Regin caught the Hawks’ attention.
-Quenneville said “six or seven guys” were under consideration to be called up in the wake of Sharp’s injury, but Regin provides experience (239 games with the Hawks, Islanders and Ottawa Senators), familiarity with the team and versatility, as he can play all three forward positions.
+With 10 points and two overtime goals — including one on Tuesday — in 11 games, Regin caught the Hawks’ attention.
+Quenneville said six or seven guys were under consideration to be called up, but Regin provides experience (239 games with the Hawks, Islanders and Ottawa Senators), familiarity with the team and versatility, as he can play all three forward positions.

-Regin will play on the fourth line with Richards and Jeremy Morin, but hopes his hot start will translate to the NHL.
+Regin will play on the fourth line with Richards and Jeremy Morin, and he hopes his hot start will translate to the NHL.

-“Obviously, it’s a different level, and you can’t do all the same things,” he said.
+“Obviously, it’s a different level, and you can’t do all of the same things,” he said.
 “I’m not going to get the same amount of ice time.
-I probably played close to 20 minutes down there with a lot of PP and stuff — I don’t expect that tomorrow [against Washington].
-But it’s nice to see the puck go in a couple of times, and make some passes.
-And I think mentally that gives you some confidence that you can make plays, even if this is a higher level, I feel confident right now that I can help this team out.”
+I probably played close to 20 minutes down there with a lot of PP and stuff — I don’t expect that [Friday against the Washington Capitals].
+But it’s nice to see the puck go in a couple of times and make some passes.
+And that gives you some confidence that you can make plays, even if this is a higher level.
+I feel confident right now that I can help this team out.”

 He’d better be.
 Along with everyone else in the room.